rapid7/insightconnect-plugins/plugins/mimecast/help.md

 # Version History

+* 5.3.19 - Update Task `monitor_siem_logs` to delay retry if a rate limit error is returned from Mimecast
 * 5.3.18 - Fix task connection test | Trim whitespace from connection inputs | bump SDK to version 6.1.2
 * 5.3.17 - Task `monitor_siem_logs` update the mapping used for the USBCOM region
 * 5.3.16 - Task `monitor_siem_logs` Limit the number of events per run to 7500 | bump SDK to version 6.1.0